 Results on women’s access to boards in Germany has been published in the DIW Berlin Managerinnen-Barometer in 2014, 2015 and 2016 (English: Women Executive Barometer 2014, 2015 and 2016), and reported in the media.

-- Research results have been presented at the Society for the Advancement of Socio-Economics (SASE) Annual Conference, Milan, Italy, June 2013; German Industrial Relations Association (GIRA) Annual Conference, Erlangen, October 2013; Wissenschaftliche Kommission Organisation (WK Org) Workshop, Jena, February 2014; Gender, Work & Organisation (GWO) Conference, Keele University UK, June 2014; Women on boards workshop, University Witten/Herdecke, November 2015; Hans Böckler Stiftung /WZB conference “What does co-determination do: what can we learn from research?” in May 2016; the Hans Böckler Stiftung / Eberhard Karls Universität Tübingen workshop “Frauen in Führungs- und Kontrollgremien” in October 2016; the “economy, feminism and science (efas)” Conference at HTW Berlin in December 2016; and at the HEC Paris Inequality in Organizations and Society Research Conference in May 2017; and the Society for the Advancement of Socio-Economics (SASE) Annual Conference, Lyon, France, in June 2017, and Wissenschaftliche Kommission Organisation (WK Org) Workshop, Hamburg, in February 2018.
+Interim results of our research have been presented at the Society for the Advancement of Socio-Economics (SASE) Annual Conference, Milan, Italy, in June 2013; German Industrial Relations Association (GIRA) Annual Conference, Erlangen, in October 2013; Wissenschaftliche Kommission Organisation (WK Org) Workshop, Jena, in February 2014; Gender, Work & Organisation (GWO) Conference, Keele University UK, in June 2014; Women on boards workshop, University Witten/Herdecke, in November 2015; Hans Böckler Stiftung /WZB conference “What does co-determination do: what can we learn from research?” in May 2016; the Hans Böckler Stiftung / Eberhard Karls Universität Tübingen workshop “Frauen in Führungs- und Kontrollgremien” in October 2016; the “economy, feminism and science (efas)” Conference at HTW Berlin in December 2016; the HEC Paris Inequality in Organizations and Society Research Conference in May 2017; and the Society for the Advancement of Socio-Economics (SASE) Annual Conference, Lyon, France, in June 2017, and Wissenschaftliche Kommission Organisation (WK Org) Workshop, Hamburg, in February 2018.